royal-crisis/3d-rotating-clock/README.md

 ## Installation

 1. Install AutoHotkey v2.0
-2. Download `3DRotatingClock.ahk`
+2. Download `3DRotatingClock.exe` from [Releases](https://github.com/royal-crisis/3d-rotating-clock/releases)
-3. Double-click to run the script
+3. Double-click to run the clock

 ## Usage

 - **Move the clock**: Click and drag anywhere on the clock
+- **Resize the clock**: Use mouse wheel up/down while hovering over the clock
 - **Change themes**: Right-click the tray icon and select Themes
 - **Exit**: Right-click the tray icon and select Exit